trilitech/tezos-developer-docs/src/pages/smart-contract-topics/simplified-contracts/index.md

 For example, the request could consist in the service sending the decrypted version of some encrypted data.

-Our contract has three entry points:
+Our contract has three entrypoints:
 - <code>send_request</code> creates a new request with a deadline and collects the payment, that will be held in the escrow.<br/>Along with the data, the request contains the code that will verify the validity of the answer (a lambda)
 - <code>fulfill_request</code> is to be called later by the service.<br/>It verifies that the request has been performed and transfers the funds to the service.
 - <code>cancel_request</code> can be called buy the buyer if the request had not been fulfilled after the deadline.<br/>It transfers the funds back to them.